atomix/atomix/README.md

 HttpService service = new HttpService("localhost", 8080);
 ```

-Now that the cluster has been set up, we simply create a `CopyCat` instance, specifying
+Now that the cluster has been set up, we simply create a `Copycat` instance, specifying
 an [service](#services) through which the outside world can communicate with the cluster.

 ```java